phpbb-extensions/autogroups/EXTEND_DOCS.md

 - **In Code:** Call your class directly in your extension code somewhere.
 All that is required is to make the Auto Groups manager class available in your extension (similar to way it is made available to the listener class).

 - **Cron:** Some Auto Group types are best checked via automated intervals, such as once a day.
-Our membership class is is called using phpBB's cron methods.
+Our membership class is called using phpBB's cron methods.
 The Auto Groups extension will automatically check all types available once daily.
 If you need more frequent intervals you can create your own cron class (view our cron class as an example).